Mission, British Columbia: Transportation

 Transportation infrastructure includes Abbotsford-Mission Highway 11, and the Lougheed Highway 7.
 Mission is also accessible through commuter rail, the West Coast Express, which runs five trains in each direction a day, five days a week, between Vancouver and Mission City Station.
 Bus service in Mission is served by the Central Fraser Valley Transit System connecting with the City of Abbotsford, as well as TransLink with service to Coquitlam Central Station via route 701.
 Three days per week Via Rail's The Canadian provides eastbound flag stop service from Mission Harbour railway station.
+Westbound service on The Canadian is provided through Abbotsford due to CN and CPR utilizing directional running through the Thompson and Fraser Canyons.

 Mission differs from some of the other Fraser Valley communities because of its access to the Fraser River.
 The Fraser near Mission is for the most part undeveloped and unspoiled which makes Mission the launch point for many water based activities that happen year round.
 Boat tours run from Mission's docks on Harbour Avenue, which are also home to sport and commercial fishing vessels; the Fraser has famous salmon runs and population of green sturgeon.